 Proper study of Ayurveda

 The entire text transmitted through the sages is to be recited in the appropriate order.
 After proper understanding, the meanings underlying the text are to be interpreted with due regard to the principles of elaboration, contraction, thesis, reasoning, exemplification, correlation and conclusion, understandable to all the three- superior, inferior and modest types of disciples.
-The concepts difficult to grasp from the text are to be clarified again and again so that a clear picture of the context is acheived[17-19]
+The concepts difficult to grasp from the text are to be clarified again and again so that a clear picture of the context is achieved[17-19]

 Ayurveda, its sources and scope

-Again the question arises – out of the four Vedas – Rugveda, Samaveda, Yajurveda and Atharvaveda – which Veda(s) should Ayurvedic scholar follow?
-What is Ayu – life span?
+Again the question arises – out of the four Vedas – Rigveda, Samaveda, Yajurveda and Atharvaveda – which Veda(s) should Ayurvedic scholars follow?
+What is Ayu – lifespan?
 Why is it called Ayurveda?
 What is the object of Ayurveda?
 Is it eternal or ephemeral?
 What are its branches and how many are they?
 Who are eligible to study it and what for?

 Source of Ayurveda: